Table of Contents[Hide][Show]

 Only three hours from Houston, Austin can be as far-out or as buttoned-down as you like, and each part of town has a personality all its own.
 Downtown is home to Lady Bird Lake and the bike and walking trails that encircle it.

 Austin’s motto is “Keep Austin Weird” but residents say it lovingly as a way to hold onto the unique quirkiness that makes this city special.
 Point your nose in any direction and you’ll stumble across some amazing nugget of gastronomy.
 Like Gourdough’s, for instance, where everything on the menu is with, on, or inside a doughnut.
 Another favorite of mine is Hula Hut, which serves up a Polynesian/Tex-Mex blend you won’t find anywhere else.
 You’ll love the sangria swirl margaritas there and the kids will love the view.

 On the lake, kayaks, stand-up paddleboards, and canoes are popular ways to get around.
 Rentals are widely available.
 Segway tours are an easy way to see the city streets.
 Stop at any Amy’s Ice Creams for a frosty treat or any of the taco places in town; the competition for great tacos is fierce.
 The Bob Bullock Museum is a wonderful place any time of day for your family to learn a little about the great state of Texas and have some fun, too.

 As a whole, Austin is a huge music town, and the Austin City Limits music festival attracts some of the best artists in the world (along with about a half a million of your closest friends).
 If you plan a Texas road trip to Austin in October, book your hotel well in advance and brace yourself for an unforgettable experience.

-TravelingMom insider tip: Plan a day trip to Enchanted Rock State Natural Area (about 90 miles away) to climb the giant slab of pink granite and get the best views of the entire area.
+TravelingMom Tip: Plan a day trip to Enchanted Rock State Natural Area (about 90 miles away) to climb the giant slab of pink granite and get the best views of the entire area.